teachamantofish/ehelp/input/motors.rst

 * Some motors are marketed by others at higher prices.
 For example, APS sells Freerchobby motors.
 It's worth checking Alibaba, Amazon, eBay
 * You can't trust published data.
 * Some data points are undefined.
 For example, "continuous current" doesn't mean much unless you know the timeframe.
 Some vendors user 1 minute, others 2 to 5 minutes or more.
-* Thrust values are static thrust on a stand.
+* Thrust values derive from static thrust on a test stand.
 In flight, dynamic thrust is far less.
 Published data varies by volts, amps, RPM, and propeller.
 You'll have to use a combination of math, data table reading, and dice rolling to formulate an idea about what's likely true.
 You should have already calculated what you need; for example: 25Kg of thrust at 50-70% throttle for 5 climb minutes with 12s batteries to climb to 1000'.
 * Max RPM is a no load number.
 RPM in data tables reflect a value for the specific test propeller.
 * The table below is a startiong point only.
 Begin there, but don't end there.